hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Create a new 'tiger' directory inside the 'engines' directory
 - [ ] Update all scripts to work with the 'Project' and 'Abstract' classes
 - [ ] Update 'execute' functions using functions from the 'executor' script
+- [ ] Update the 'download' script to use the 'abstract.download_type' attribute rather than the now defunct 'document.download_type' attribute

 ### Tiger To Do